 Hot pan burns are a type of thermal burn that occurs when the skin comes into direct contact with a hot pan or cooking surface.
 These burns are common in the kitchen, where the hustle and bustle of cooking can sometimes lead to accidents.
 Whether you’re handling hot cookware or appliances, the risk of a burn is always present.

 Hot pan burns can vary in severity, from minor burns that cause redness and swelling to severe burns that result in blistering, charring, and even damage to underlying tissues.
+A first degree burn is a mild burn affecting only the outer layer of skin, with symptoms such as redness, pain, and swelling.
 In some cases, these burns can lead to complications such as infection, scarring, and long-term damage to the skin.

 To prevent hot pan burns, always exercise caution in the kitchen.
 Use oven mitts or pot holders when handling hot pans, and be mindful of your surroundings.
 Keep children and pets away from the cooking area to avoid accidental contact with hot surfaces.
 If you do experience a hot pan burn, it’s crucial to assess the severity and seek medical attention if the burn is severe or covers a large area of the body.